No claim bonus on car insurance

 But a no claim bonus does not always reduce the cost of your

-look out for when you buy car insurance.
+for when you buy car insurance.

 What is a no claim bonus?